monika-setty/webflyx/quotes/starwars.md

-- "May th Force be with you"
+- "May the Force be with ou"
 - "I find your lack of faith disturbing"
 - "I am your father"
 - "Do or do not.
 There is no try"